AmsterdamUniversityPress/platform-documentation/accessibility.md

 - ✅ Moved the label into `<caption>` for proper structure.
 - ✅ Specified `xml:lang="nl"` for correct pronunciation.
 - ✅ Optional: `<long-desc>` for complex figures.

+Of course, these fixes mean nothing if the HTML generated from the XML is not accessible...

 #### `@alt` vs `<alt-text>`
 Use `@alt` for **simple** alternative text